zoltanctoth/ceu-cloud-class/aws.md

       - For the number of CPUs we are told both the number of vCPUs (virtual CPUs) and ECUs ([Elastic Compute Units](http://aws.amazon.com/ec2/faqs/#What_is_an_EC2_Compute_Unit_and_why_did_you_introduce_it)).
       - A virtual CPU is a reference to the number of physical CPUs that are available on the machine.
       - It is referred to as `virtual` because we are actually creating a [virtual machine](http://en.wikipedia.org/wiki/Virtual_machine) when we create an EC2 instance.
-      - This virtualization allows Amazon to create a set of smaller virtual computers of varying specifications from larger phyiscal computers that they maintain.
+      - This virtualization allows Amazon to create a set of smaller virtual computers of varying specifications from larger physical computers that they maintain.
       - An ECU is a unit of computing that is meant to allow more accurate comparisons between machines that might have different generations of CPUs, recognizing that not all CPUs are created equally.
       - The storage descriptions for EC2 instances may use the terms: `EBS only`, `SSD`, and `HDD`.
 - We will discuss EBS (Elastic Block Storage) in more detail below, but briefly EBS allows us to define one or more storage volumes of almost any size we wish.
 The hardware details of that storage will be handled for us behind the scenes.